Compound (linguistics): Semantic classification

 An endocentric compound (tatpuruṣa in the Sanskrit tradition) consists of a head, i.e. the categorical part that contains the basic meaning of the whole compound, and modifiers, which restrict this meaning.
+The compound word is a hyponym of the head.
 For example, the English compound doghouse, where house is the head and dog is the modifier, is understood as a house intended for a dog.
 Endocentric compounds tend to be of the same part of speech (word class) as their head, as in the case of doghouse.

-An exocentric compound (bahuvrihi in the Sanskrit tradition) is a hyponym of some unexpressed semantic category (such as a person, plant, or animal): none (neither) of its components can be perceived as a formal head, and its meaning often cannot be transparently guessed from its constituent parts.
+An exocentric compound (bahuvrihi in the Sanskrit tradition) is a compound where the semantic category (e.g. person, plant, or animal) is not stated.
+Neither of its components is a head, and its meaning often cannot be transparently guessed from its constituent parts.
 For example, the English compound white-collar is neither a kind of collar nor a white thing.
 In an exocentric compound, the word class is determined lexically, disregarding the class of the constituents.
 For example, a must-have is not a verb but a noun.
 The meaning of this type of compound can be glossed as "(one) whose B is A", where B is the second element of the compound and A the first.
-A bahuvrihi compound is one whose nature is expressed by neither of the words: thus a white-collar person is neither white nor a collar (the collar's colour is a metonym for socioeconomic status).
 Other English examples include barefoot.

-Copulative compounds (dvandva in the Sanskrit tradition) are compounds with two semantic heads, for example in a gradual scale (such a mix of colours).
+Copulative compounds (dvandva in the Sanskrit tradition) are compounds with two semantic heads.
+These are commonly used to describe points on a gradual scale, such as yellow-green.

 Appositional compounds are lexemes that have two (contrary or simultaneous) attributes that classify the compound.